Immigration and Visas

 No. UWTSD works only with Recruitment Agents that it has assessed and approved.
 These agents have been trained by the University and are, therefore, aware that you and they must work through the University's visa application team.

-You should ensure that your Agent is incuded on the university's approved lists given in the Your Country section.
+You should ensure that your Agent is incuded on the university's approved lists given in the Regions section.

 There are several different types of visa that permit you to enter the UK.
 These are issued according to the purpose of your last visit; for example, for tourism, study, or work.

 In almost all cases, to be able to study at UWTSD you will be required to make a new, study visa application from your home country.

 However, if you require a Tier 4 (General) visa for your studies (the most common visa type for students), you may be able to change (switch) to a this visa if you’re in the UK under any of the following visas or schemes:

 - Tier 1 (Post-study work)